One Hundred Twelve.

 However, in an era when schools are more pressed for time than ever before, is all the testing worth the cost?

-There are hundreds of standardized tests in the world today.
+There are dozens of recognizable standardized tests in the world today.
 ACT, SAT, MAP, NAEP, AP, IB, FAST, STAR ... pick a few letters from the alphabet and you probably have yourself an exam.

 The state standardized test.

-District leaders set goals for student proficiency.
-School improvement teams revisit plans for improving scores.
-Teachers are reminded of the importance of posting high marks.
-Students are drilled with questions likely to be covered on the tests.
+Leading up to test administration, teachers are reminded of the importance of posting high marks and students are drilled with questions likely to be covered on the tests.

 The week (or month!) of the state assessments, schools cease normal operations.
-Schedules are adjusted.
-Lunches are altered.
-Visitors are limited.
-Field trips are cancelled.
-Activities are postponed.
+Schedules are adjusted and lunches are altered.
+Assemblies are cancelled and field trips are postponed.

 When a school earns high scores, euphoria rings throughout the building.
-Pep assemblies are planned and pizza parties are scheduled.
-Kids earn extra recess, teachers receive gifts, and the principal receives public recognition.
-All staff are rockstars.
-Life could not be any better.
+Pep rallies are planned and pizza parties are scheduled.
+Kids earn extra recess and teachers praise one another.
+The principal is a hero and all staff are rockstars.

-When a school earns low scores, misery afflicts those within the building.
+When a school earns low scores, a black cloud of despair consumes the building.
 Focus groups are planned and intensive training is scheduled.
-Kids get extra homework, teachers get reprimanded, and the principal is on the hot-seat.
-All staff are failures.
-Life could not be any worse.
+Kids earn extra worksheets and teachers point fingers.
+The principal is a screwup and all staff are failures.

 Sound like your district?

-I produce a weekly podcast where I interview educational leaders in a variety of settings.
-One of my favorite episodes was with George Couros.
-George is a prominent educational consultant and the author of The Innovator's Mindset and Innovate Inside the Box.
+A short time ago I interviewed George Couros on my educational leadership podcast.
+George is a prominent educational speaker, consultant, and the author of The Innovator's Mindset and Innovate Inside the Box.

 George resides in Edmonton, Alberta and has the unique opportunity of looking at American schools from an "outsider" perspective.
 With this in mind, I asked George to share the biggest difference he's noticed between Canadian and American schools.